Police in Pleasant Grove unamused by Christmas night swatting call | Gephardt Daily

 “It was not a legitimate call.
 Everything is fine.
 Everyone is safe,” a clearly perturbed Pleasant Grove Police Captain Smith told Gephardt Daily.
 “So, now we’re just in the process of conducting an investigation to determine who is responsible, so that we can prosecute.”

-The swatting call came into emergency dispatchers about 7:45 p.m. with reports of a domestic shooting and possible hostage situation unfolding in a neighborhood near 800 N. 100 E. Pleasant Grove Rd.
+The swatting call came into emergency dispatchers about 7:45 p.m. with reports of a domestic shooting and possible hostage situation unfolding in a neighborhood near 800 N. 100 E. Pleasant Grove.

 Police streamed into the area as officers established a perimeter around the bogus shooting site.